Arg0naut18/Vivid/plan.md

 # Architecture & Implementation Documentation: Vivid

 ## 1. Project Overview
 **Vivid** is a secure, real-time, peer-to-peer (P2P) video calling application designed for 1-on-1 sessions.
-It emphasizes security, ease of use, and a modern user experience with features like screen sharing, audio mixing, picture-in-picture, and session-based chat.
+It emphasizes security, ease of use, and a modern user experience with features like screen sharing, independent audio control, picture-in-picture, and session-based chat.

 ## 2. System Architecture